tonethar/IGME-330-Master/notes/intro-typescript.md

 let d: Date;
 let e: string[]; // an array of strings
 //a = "Fred" // ERROR
+e = ["Scooby"];
+//e.push(99); // ERROR

 // II.
 Implicitly (i.e. "automatically") typing variables const meaningOfLife = 42; // will be implicitly typed as a `number` const defaultName = "Mr. X"; // will be implicitly typed as a `string` let temp = "utils.js temp value"; // will be implicitly typed as a `string`
+//temp = 99 // ERROR

+// III.
+Function parameters and return types can be typed too
-const doubleIt = (val) =>  val * 2;
+// Go ahead and "fix" these 2 functions const doubleIt = (val) =>  val * 2;

 const formatGreeting = (greeting, name, forcefully) => {